 A: In California, many employees who are sexually harassed at work are afraid to report it for fear of being fired, demoted or given other adverse treatment.
 It is unlawful for any Employer to retaliate against employees for reporting sexual harassment and other workplace violations.

-If you have any further questions regarding sexual harassment, or you have had a claim filed against you or another in your workplace, contact my office for a FREE confidential consultation to learn more.
+If you have any further questions regarding sexual harassment, or you have had a claim filed against you or another in your workplace, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.

 Pregnancy & Maternity Discrimination